Abe7145/SEED-Lab-Fall-2022/Mini Project/README.md

 # This folder contains all our Mini Project code.

+# The folders are described by the following:

-# Final Code - Contains the final code for the RPi and Arduino
+Final Code - Contains the final code for the RPi and Arduino

-# MATLAB - Contains the .m and .slx files that contain MATLAB/Simulink code
+MATLAB - Contains the .m and .slx files that contain MATLAB/Simulink code

-# Previous Iterations - Contains the past iterations of our code, seperated into RPi and Arduino folders
+Previous Iterations - Contains the past iterations of our code, seperated into RPi and Arduino folders

-# Test - Contains test files that were used to troubleshoot different aspects of the project
+Test - Contains test files that were used to troubleshoot different aspects of the project